Kindred Build Guide by Glasletter

 Adds some sustain in lane, but the mobility is unnecessary.
 Your other keystones are generally better.
 Since Wolf's Frenzy now has a small heal attached to it with movement, you effectively have this keystone built in now; taking this in addition would simply be redundant.

 If you plan on building more lifesteal, Overheal can be a strong survival tool that can counteract Kindred's natural squishiness.
-It also works well with supports like Soraka and Sona.
+It also works well with healing supports like Soraka and Sona.

 Triumph can help you more easily outplay after fights with multiple people inside Lamb's Respite.
 The added gold is a nice bonus as well.